Using a Facebook Messenger chatbot for your website chat is a highly effective way to grow your contact list for Facebook Messenger marketing.

 (For another way to add a Messenger chat widget to WordPress site check out this tutorial.)

-You can interact with MobileMonkey’s website chat widget by clicking the Messenger logo in the lower right corner of this window, or any other page of the site!
+You can interact with MobileMonkey’s website chatbot marketing widget by clicking the Messenger logo in the lower right corner of this window, or any other page of the site!
+Then build your own free chatbot with MobileMonkey.

 3 Easy Steps to Add a Facebook Messenger Chat Widget Using Google Tag Manager